JuliaSmoothOptimizers/LinearOperators.jl/README.md

-`opCholesky`           | More efficient than `opInverse` for symmetric positive definite matrices `opHouseholder`        | Apply a Householder transformation `I-2hh'` `opHermitian`          | Represent a symmetric/hermitian operator based on the diagonal and strict lower triangle `RestrictionOperator`  | Represent a selection of "columns" when composed with an existing operator `ExtensionOperator`    | Map the application of an existing operator to a higher dimension `LBFGSOperator`        | Limited-memory BFGS approximation in operator form (damped or not) `InverseLBFGSOperator` | Inverse of a limited-memory BFGS approximation in operator form (damped or not) `LSR1Operator`         | Limited-memory SR1 approximation in operator form
+`opCholesky`           | More efficient than `opInverse` for symmetric positive definite matrices `opHouseholder`        | Apply a Householder transformation `I-2hh'` `opHermitian`          | Represent a symmetric/hermitian operator based on the diagonal and strict lower triangle `opRestriction`        | Represent a selection of "rows" when composed on the left with an existing operator `opExtension`          | Represent a selection of "columns" when composed on the right with an existing operator `LBFGSOperator`        | Limited-memory BFGS approximation in operator form (damped or not) `InverseLBFGSOperator` | Inverse of a limited-memory BFGS approximation in operator form (damped or not) `LSR1Operator`         | Limited-memory SR1 approximation in operator form